Our Mission and Values

 Strategies for Achieving our Mission

-Through cutting-edge communications research and building strong collaborations with zoos, aquariums, and museums (ZAMs), The Ocean Project aims to spur a significant increase in successful ocean and climate conservation efforts.
-Our Partners are the leading gatekeepers in providing the public with experiences that engage them, inspire them to take action at home and in their communities, and increase their understanding of science and conservation.
-Thus, we focus our resources on reaching and leveraging frontline ZAM staff, challenging and helping them to more effectively communicate and educate with their onsite and online visitors for conservation outcomes.
+Our ZAM partners are the leading gatekeepers in providing the public with experiences that engage them, inspire them to take action at the personal, community, and societal levels, and increase their understanding of the importance of science and conservation.
+Thus, we focus much of our efforts on reaching and leveraging ZAMs, supporting them in numerous ways to more effectively communicate and engage with their onsite and online visitors for conservation outcomes.
 Our network now includes many other organizations from all sectors, as a result of our global leadership with World Oceans Day.

 - Provide insights and recommendations for our partners based on the largest ever communications research initiative on public attitudes and motivations regarding the ocean, climate change, and related environmental issues as well as from applied research results and ongoing strategic communications and public engagement efforts

-• Develop new methods and campaigns for measurably increasing ocean awareness and conservation action among ZAM visitors and the public, especially youth and minorities
+- Develop new methods and collaborative campaigns for measurably increasing ocean awareness and conservation action among ZAM visitors and the public, especially youth

-• Broker connections and fosters networking among ZAMs and other organizations in our global partner network
+- Broker connections and foster networking among our partner network and other key organizations worldwide

 The Ocean Foundation serves as the fiscal sponsor for The Ocean Project.